ABEEólica

 • 1992

-Wind energy in Brazil had its first indication in 1992 with the start of commercial operation of the first wind turbine installed in Brazil, which was the result of a partnership between the Brazilian Wind Energy Center (CBEE) and Companhia Energética de Pernambuco (CELPE), through funding from the Danish research institute Folkecenter.
-This 225 kW wind turbine was the first to enter commercial operation in South America, in 1992, located in the archipelago of Fernando de Noronha (Pernambuco).
+Wind energy in Brazil had its first sign in 1992 with the beginning of commercial operation of the first wind turbine installed in the country, which was the result of a partnership between the Brazilian Wind Energy Center (CBEE) and Companhia Energética de Pernambuco (CELPE), through funding from the Danish research institute Folkecenter.
+This 225 kW wind turbine was the first to go into commercial operation in South America in 1992, located in the Fernando de Noronha archipelago (Pernambuco).

 • 1998

 Considered one of the three pioneering projects before Proinfa.
-Located in the Municipality of São Gonçalo do Amarante – CE, the Taíba Wind Power Plant was the first to operate as an independent producer in the country.
-The plant is made up of 10 500 kW turbines, asynchronous generators, 40 m diameter rotors and a 45 m high tower.
+Located in the Municipality of São Gonçalo do Amarante – CE, Taíba Wind Power Plant was the first to act as an independent producer in the country.
+The plant consists of 10 500 kW turbines, asynchronous generators, 40 m diameter rotors and a 45 m high tower.

 • 1999

 Prainha (CE) is the second pioneering project before Proinfa.
-Opened in April 1999, it is located in Prainha, municipality of Aquiraz, with a capacity of 10 MW.
+Launched in April 1999, it is located in Prainha, municipality of Aquiraz, with 10 MW capacity.

 • 2001